4DGB/4DGBWorkflow/doc/file_specs.md

 datasets:
     - name:     Name of first dataset   (optional)
       hic:      somefile.ext            (required)
+      spector_correlation:  float       (optional override on global value)
     - name:     Name of second dataset  (optional)
       hic:      somefile.ext            (required)
+      spector_correlation:  float       (optional override on global value)
 ```

+## Explanation of values

+- **`spector_correlation`** A metric that compares the correlation between the contact map computed for the input `hic` data and a contact map computed after the structure for the `hic` data has been computed by the MD simulation.
+The user can set this value globally, and override it per dataset.
+If the correlation threshold is not met, the MD simulation will be re-computed until that value is met.
+See [spector correlation](spector.md) for more information.

 ## Computed Values